Xylemon/xlennart/README.md

 Also note that this game is NOT affiliated with Bloodbath Softworks, any mentions of the copyright going to Bloodbath Softworks in the previous releases were simply a mistake.
-Only relation Bloodbath has to XLennart is the current hosting of the main page and files.
-This will be moved to another domain soon enough.
+Only relation Bloodbath had to XLennart was the hosting of the main page and files.
+This will be reuploaded to another domain someday...